 Once you have launched Salesforce CRM successfully with the best UI, proper automation, and customization, then half your job is done.
 The next big challenge is to get your employees onboard and train them to use Salesforce.
 To ensure users leverage the software to the fullest, provide effective training and encourage adoption.

 Salesforce user training can be delivered by your in-house training specialist but the method of training is critical.
-Traditional methods can be time-consuming and minimize employee engagement rates.
-Digital Adoption Platforms (DAPs) are the best alternative to this as they can provide real-time training within Salesforce, thereby increasing productivity and engagement.
+Traditional methods are time-consuming, and the engagement rate is poor.
+The organization should invest in a Digital Adoption Platform as it grabs employees' attention and keeps them engaged.
+It provides real-time training within Salesforce.

-Why you need a DAP for Salesforce training?
+Why do you need a DAP for Salesforce training?

 Relevant Read: Why you need a Digital Adoption Platform for Salesforce?

-Apty DAP can track and monitor where employees are getting stuck, dropping off, or wasting time on Salesforce.
-L&D teams can now create personalized walkthroughs to address these specific pain points and solve them in minutes.
+Apty DAP can monitor where employees are getting stuck or dropping off.
+L&D teams can now create personalized content to address these specific pain points and solve them in minutes.